keboola/developers-docs/overview/api/index.md

 | Workspaces / Sandboxes | `sandboxes`    | EU Frankfurt GCP | https://sandboxes.europe-west3.gcp.keboola.com      |

-**Important**: Each of the stacks also uses its own set of [IP addresses](https://help.keboola.com/extractors/ip-addresses/).
+***Important**: Each stack also uses its own set of [IP addresses](https://help.keboola.com/extractors/ip-addresses/).*

 ## Calling API

-There are several ways of sending requests to our APIs.
+There are several ways to send requests to our APIs:

 ### Apiary Console
 Send requests to our API directly from the Apiary console by clicking on **Switch to console** or **Try**.
-Then fill the request headers and parameters and **Call Resource**.
+Fill in the request headers and parameters, then click **Call Resource**.

 {: .image-popup}
 ![Apiary console](/overview/api/apiary-console.png)